15 SMART Goals Examples for Kids

 Let’s look at each component of a SMART goal:

-• Specific: A goal needs to be very definitive so you know exactly when the goal has been met.
+• Specific: A goal must be very definitive so you know exactly when the goal has been met.
 You have to be as clear as possible when determining what you want to achieve.
-Narrow it down as much as you can so you can gain an understanding of exactly what you need to do to achieve it
+Narrow it down as much as possible so you can understand exactly what you need to do to achieve it

-• When teaching kids about SMART goals, it’s best to explain this part by saying their goal should answer the questions: who, what, when, where, and why.
+• When teaching kids about SMART goals, it’s best to explain that their goal should answer the following questions: who, what, when, where, and why.

 • Measurable: How will you know you’re making progress toward reaching your goal along the way?
 With a measurable goal, you should be able to answer questions such as How much? or How many?
-This will help you track your progress and re-evaluate if necessary and take corrective action along the way.
+This will help you track your progress, re-evaluate if necessary, and take corrective action.
 Let children know that this component usually involves a number of some sort.

-• Achievable: Before you start taking action toward meeting your goal, you need to determine if there are additional steps you may need to take to better prepare yourself for success.
-For example, if you’re not a runner, you won’t want to sign up for the next full marathon that’s happening in your area–you would want to start with something realistic such as a 5K.
+• Achievable: Before you start taking action toward meeting your goal, you need to determine if there are additional steps you may need to take to prepare yourself for success better.
+For example, if you’re not a runner, you won’t want to sign up for the next full marathon that’s happening in your area–you would want to start with something realistic, such as a 5K.
 Creating unachievable goals is ultimately frustrating because you won’t be successful.
 For kids, their goals should be neither too easy nor too hard.

-• Relevant: Your goals should be in line with your long-term vision.
+• Relevant: Your goals should align with your long-term vision.
 If you set a goal that, once achieved, has not brought you any closer to reaching your larger objectives, you may realize that you’ve wasted your time and effort.

-• Why is each of your goals important and what is your motivation behind achieving them?
+• Why are your goals important, and what motivates you to achieve them?
 How will you benefit once the goal has been reached?
 Consider these questions to make sure your goals are relevant.

-• Time-Bound: You have to have a deadline in order to remain focused and motivated toward reaching your goals.
-Having a timeline will give you milestones that will keep you moving forward with making progress toward achieving your goal.
+• Time-bound: You must have a deadline to remain focused and motivated to reach your goals.
+A timeline will give you milestones that will keep you moving forward and making progress toward achieving your goal.

-Goals that follow the SMART goal method will help children organize their goals in order to take that first, second, third (etc.) steps so they can achieve them.
+Goals that follow the SMART goal method will help children organize their goals and take the first, second, third (etc.) steps to achieve them.

 Why Should Kids Set SMART Goals?